 In the late 1980s, Santa Lucía’s lands were officially declared part of a Protected Forest, and the focus of the group began to shift from cattle-raising and crops to conservation and sustainable development.

-Fortunately, in part due to the relative remoteness of their lands, Santa Lucía still retained over 80% of their original, primary montane cloud forest, with all its diversity of plants and wildlife.
+Fortunately, in part due to the relative remoteness of their lands, Santa Lucía still retained over 80% of its original, primary montane cloud forest, with all its diversity of plants and wildlife.

 With the help of volunteers and an IUCN-funded project written by Peace Corps volunteer Russ Parsons, Santa Lucía began the first steps towards developing a conservation plan and their first sustainable development project – a community ecotourism operation.